litlighilit/openDefault/README.md

 # openDefaultBrowser in Windows
-_instreseting skill showcase, just for fun_
+_interesting skill showcase, just for fun_

 ## desc
 As an answser to `how to invoke the browser by programming`.